Hetty Green: Thrift

-Hetty Green's thrift was legendary, but was often misunderstood.
-The Gilded Age was an era known for its excesses, and Hetty Green was among the few investors who chose not to partake.
-Nevertheless, journalists often presented her thriftiness as evidence of her miserliness, ignoring the fact that it was often a virtue and played an important role in her investing strategy.
-Examples of negative portrayals in the media included reports that she never turned on the heat or used hot water.
+The Gilded Age was an era known for its excesses in spending on material goods, and she was among the few prominent investors who chose not to partake.
+Indeed, she was known for being frugal or stingy with her money.
+Journalists of her time often presented her thriftiness as evidence of her miserliness, when in fact it played an important role in her investing strategy.
+Examples of negative media portrayals included reports that she never turned on the heat or used hot water.
 She was also known for wearing a single black dress that she would not replace until it was thoroughly worn out.
 Moreover, she reportedly instructed her laundress to wash only the dirtiest parts of her dresses (the hems) to save money on soap.
-The most vicious accusation, however, was that she neglected to treat her son's injured leg, which eventually resulted in an amputation.
-The evidence cited is her refusal to pay for a visit to a single physician.
-But this accusation ignores substantial evidence that Hetty Green spared little expense and effort to treat her son.
+The harshest accusation, however, was that she neglected treating her son's injured leg, which eventually resulted in an amputation.
+The evidence cited was her refusal to pay for a visit to a single physician.
+However, there is substantial evidence that Green put great expense and effort to treat her son.
 This included visits to multiple specialists, as well as temporarily relocating her residence so that she could care for him.

-Hetty's personal perspective on thrift differed markedly from that of the public.
-There is considerable evidence that her frugality was passed down from her father, who was also a successful investor.
-She once explained her thrift by recounting an explanation offered by her father after he rejected an expensive cigar that was offered to him.
-He explained the decision by stating, “I smoke four cent cigars and I like them.
+Green's personal perspective on thrift differed markedly from that of the public.
+There is evidence that her frugality was passed down from her father, who was also a successful investor.
+She once explained her thrift by recounting an explanation her father gave after he rejected an expensive cigar that was offered to him, “I smoke four cent cigars and I like them.
 If I were to smoke better ones, I might lose my taste for the cheap ones that I now find quite satisfactory.”

-Green's thrift also reflected her Quaker upbringing.
-When a reporter questioned why Hetty Green had spent so little time during a visit to an expensive hotel, she responded "Young man, I am a Quaker, and I am trying to live up to the tenets of that faith.
+Green's thrift also reflected her Quaker upbringing, which featured an emphasis on plain clothing among other characteristics.
+When a reporter questioned why she had spent so little time during a visit to an expensive hotel, she responded "Young man, I am a Quaker, and I am trying to live up to the tenets of that faith.
 That is why I dress plainly and live quietly.
 No other kind of life would please me."
-Finally, Green’s thrift was essential to her investment strategy, as it enabled her to buy assets confidently in the midst of financial panics because she knew that she could live on minimal living expenses.
-The importance of thrift to a value investor is a point that is often missed when evaluating Hetty Green’s life.
+Finally, Green’s thrift was essential to her investment strategy, as it enabled her to buy assets confidently amid financial panics because it prepared her to live on minimal expenses.